 To celebrate Pride 2021, the American Conservatory Theater (ACT) streamed its production of Tales of the City, the Musical, based upon Armistead Maupin’s literary phenomenon of the same name.
-I had no idea that this existed, but as a diehard fan of the novels I couldn’t wait to see how this would work especially since the score was done by Jake Shears of Scissor Sisters and John Garden, with a libretto by Avenue Q’s Jeff Whitty, and I wasn’t disappointed.
+I had no idea that this existed, but as a newly minted diehard fan of the novels I couldn’t wait to see how this would work, especially since the score was done by Jake Shears of Scissor Sisters and John Garden, with a libretto by Avenue Q’s Jeff Whitty.
 Joining them were director Jason Moore and choreographer Larry Keigwin.
 Originally staged in 2011 and filmed for archival purposes, Tales of the City became ACT’s highest-grossing musical.
 How had I never heard of it?
 According to ACT artistic director Pam McKinnon when announcing this tenth-anniversary online release which ran from June 21-27, “This is a show that deserved a longer life.
 We are grateful to have this simple but beautiful archival capture that represents the city, where we are, and who we can be.”

 Reviews from 2011 offer possible answers about why the show didn’t enjoy a longer life.
 The Guardian notes: